-David Trimble 'changed lives', says Tony Blair ahead of funeral
+David Trimble had 'considerable strength of character and integrity', mourners told

 He said his actions during the peace process were what "defines leadership".

-Senior representatives from the British and Irish governments, as well as a wide range of local politicians, are expected at the service.

-He died on 25 July at the Ulster Hospital near Belfast, after a short illness.

-Speaking to the BBC's Good Morning Ulster programme, Sir Tony outlined the contents of his last letter to the dying peer, which was written because Lord Trimble was too ill to take a phone call.
+Speaking to the BBC's Good Morning Ulster programme earlier on Monday, Sir Tony outlined the contents of his last letter to the dying peer, which was written because Lord Trimble was too ill to take a phone call.

 He praised Lord Trimble's leadership through the "agonising negotiations" which led to the Good Friday Agreement, saying he had set an important example for current political leaders.